alaurie/debian/README.md

 * PipeWire
 * Firewalld
 * Firewall-Config
-* Thermald and power-profiles-daemon (if Laptop chassis detected)
+* Thermald and power-profiles-daemon (if Notebook chassis detected)